-Depending on your “technology stack” this path will look different for every business, but the problems with this flow are the same:
+Depending on your “technology stack”, this path will look different for every business.
+However, the problems with this flow are the same:

-- You are adding unwanted lag: Every step in the linear process adds unwanted lag that delays when the lead arrives on the sales rep’s desk.
+- You are adding unwanted lag: Every step in the linear process adds unwanted lag.
+You end up with delays when the lead arrives on the sales rep’s desk.
 This returns to the catch 22 from pitfall 2 where the choice is between enriching a lead to the point where it is extremely valuable for the sales rep, or delivering the lead to the sales rep in a timely manner.

-- You don’t own your data: In a linear integration, data is being handed off from application to application, and each solution is responsible for the data at some point in the chain.
-This makes it difficult to standardize your revops data model and ultimately leaves you beholden to what field mappings are supported as your lead bounces from app to app.
+- You don’t own your data: In a linear integration, data is being handed off from application to application.
+Likewise, each solution is responsible for the data at some point in the chain.
+This makes it difficult to standardize your revops data model.
+Ultimately, you are left beholden to what field mappings are supported as your lead bounces from app to app.

 The Solution: Simultaneous Data Sync On A Single Platform

 Leaving integration to the experts is smart.
-Sure, each solution in your stack probably can integrate with a few other apps, but integration is not their core business.
+Sure, each solution in your stack probably can integrate with a few other apps.
+However, integration is not their core business.
 When you add an integration & automation layer that connects to every application in your stack, you gain:

 - A single solution built to handle data as it flows through the stack